Alfred Stephens: Later career

 In September 1906, newspapers suggested Stephens was going to London where it was expected he would remain, but this was confusion with another Stephens.
-In October 1906 however 'Red Page' Stephens had left The Bulletin; the exact occasion for the break has never been known.
-He then set himself up initially running a bookshop.
-For the remaining 27 years of his life Stephens was a freelance writer except for a brief period as a leader writer on the Wellington Post in 1907.
+In October 1906 however 'Red Page' Stephens had left The Bulletin; the exact reason for the break has never been known.
+He initially set up a bookshop.

+For the remaining 27 years of his life Stephens was a freelance writer, excepting a brief period as a leader writer on the Wellington Post in 1907.
+In 1914 he penned, with music, work entitled "The Australian National Anthem".